 This guide/clamp should then be fastened to the rear sliding carriage cross piece (right hand side) using the self tapping cap screw (included).
-(Fig. 20)
+(Fig. 18)

 Note: The cable should not be tight anywhere along its length.
-(Fig. 21)
+(Fig. 19)

 Raise and lower the cutting head several times and also operate the sliding carriage.
 Check that the cable does not become entangled with any other parts of the machine.
 Check also that the cable is not stretched during any of the operating procedures.
-To secure the cable, secure the cable using the cable clip.
+Secure the cable using the cable clip.